crow-insight/crow-insight.github.io/portfolio_items/EPA Should Your Lake.md

 ---
 layout: item
-title: "Shareable Infographics"
+title: "Shareable Science, for Social Media"
+subtitle:
 permalink: /EPA_should_your_lake/
 image: "/assets/img/Portfolio/EPA_ShouldYourLake.png"
 ---
-We believe that good infographic design starts with a pithy message, not numbers inside donut charts.
+We believe that good information design starts with a pithy message, not numbers inside donut charts.

-**EPA** wanted infographics to include in tweets and blog posts, to share a key data point and provide a call to action and a way to learn more.
-These are the messages we delivered.
+**EPA's** National Aquatic Resources Surveys team wanted infographics to include in tweets and blog posts, to share a key data point and provide a call to action and a way to learn more.
+We collaborated with them to develop those messages into something new:  visually compelling infograms focused on tight text and photos, rather than clip art and pie graphs.

 Please also check out our other work on the National Lakes Assessment: [report design](../EPA_modern_report_design), [exploratory dashboards](../EPA_dashboard), and [methodological explanations](../EPA_reference_site).